Zelfmonco/Geometry-Plug/README.md

 ## Now compatible with 2.206 thanks to zeozeozeo!

-Windows, MacOS (untested), and Android compatible!
+Windows, MacOS, and Android compatible!

 Geometry Plug lets you connect your sex toys to Geometry Dash.